 "There will call upon you tonight, at a quarter to eight o'clock," it said, "a gentleman who desires to consult you upon a matter of the very deepest moment.
 Your recent services to one of the royal houses of Europe have shown that you are one who may safely be trusted with matters which are of an importance which can hardly be exaggerated.
 This account of you we have from all quarters received.
-Be in your chamber then at that hour, and do not think anything is wrong if your visitor wears a mask."
+Be in your chamber then at that hour, and do not take it amiss if your visitor wear a mask."
 "This is indeed a mystery," I remarked.
 "What do you imagine that it means?"
 "I have no data yet.
-It is a capital mistake to come up with a theory before one has data.
+It is a capital mistake to theorize before one has data.
 Without thinking one begins to twist facts to suit theories, instead of theories to suit facts.
 But the note itself.
 What do you deduce from it?"
 I carefully examined the writing, and the paper upon which it was written.